How to Improve Your Small Business Marketing

 Where does Julie hang out?
 Like everyone else, Julie does things such as taking her young daughter to preschool and out to the local park with a playground.
 Other than that, Julie is very physically active; she takes yoga classes, works out regularly at the gym, and she and her husband participate in a lot of different seasonal sports, such as biking, skiing, and snowboarding.
 Julie's hobby is cooking; she doesn't have a lot of time for it but likes to try out gourmet recipes now and again.

-I could go on but the point is that you want to make your avatar as complete as possible, because the fuller the mental image of your target market person you have, the easier it will be for you to figure out how to reach him or her.
+We could go on but the point is that you want to make your avatar as complete as possible because the fuller the mental image of your target market person you have, the easier it will be for you to figure out how to reach him or her.

 Now let's suppose that so far your small business marketing efforts to date for your fictional lingerie business consisted of placing:

 - Several radio ads